jerednav/mindful-list/README.md

 ### Goals
 - [ ] Create list categories of tasks for organization
+- [ ] Create weekly/daily lists
+- [ ] Use calendar to assign future tasks
 - [ ] Sign in using Google
 - [ ] Shared task lists to collaborate with others